 If interested, parents will be asked to complete a short application for admissions and return it to the adminstrative staff for processing.
 The processing fee of $150 is included in order to cover the cost of the potential student’s assessment and admissions test in the following step.

-3. Potential student takes a grade-appropriate admissions test and experiences a day visit in a classroom.
+3. Potential student takes a grade-appropriate admissions test and experiences a two-day visit in a classroom.

 The Program Director administers an age-appropriate admissions test with each potential student.
 Kindergarten age students are assessed based on general knowledge, ability to follow instructions, number concept, auditory skills, paper-pencil skills, language concepts, visual skills, and the gross motor skills.
 All potential students (Kindergarten – 6th grade) are assessed in Language Arts and Mathematics based on their grade level.

-On the day that the potential student takes the admissions tests, they also experience a day visit in a classroom.
-Throughout the day, the potential student participates in classroom and School activities to assess whether or not the potential student and School are a suitable match.
+During the two-day visit, the potential student takes the admissions tests, and they also visit and experience the classroom.
+Throughout the visit, the potential student participates in classroom and School activities to assess whether or not the potential student and School are a suitable match.

 4. Parents provide a copy of the past two years report cards if applicable.